 Heat Exchanger: A heating element that’s situated inside the furnace and transports heat to the surrounding atmosphere, and it is pumped through the construction.

-Heat Pump: A HVAC device which heats or cools by transferring heat.
+Heat Pump: A HVAC device that heats or cools by transferring heat.
 A heat pump draws heat from the outside air and circulates it through the air ducts of a home.

 Heating Seasonal Performance Factor (HSPF): The heating efficiency rating for heat pumps.
 The higher the score, the more efficient the heat pump is.